konsumer/rawproto/README.md

 - build `choices` by guessing & merging with another `choices` object.
 This could be used with last thing to make rendering simpler (all choices would be pre-configured, so choices + offsets get all values.)
 - build `choices` from existing proto.
 This could be used with above to allow guessing types of only the unknown fields, but leaving ther others.
 - build `choices` (guess) from existing JSON.
 This would allow taking some mock JSON and building proto or parsing protobuf.
+- setup recursiove proxies so you can get values like `1.2.4.1.toString()` without query